List of accomplishments since 2003

 - Introduced a program to reach the locals about the negative effects of open defecation and the negative effects on their health.

-- Purchased an acre of land on which to build an office and community center in 2019.
+- Purchased an acre of land on which to build an office and community centre in 2019.